10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 "Receptors" in Facilitated Diffusion

-Two types of proteins are involved in facilitated diffusion, carriers and channels.
-Carrier proteins (also called permeases or transporters) such as the glucose transporter (GLUT1) move solute molecules across a membrane while channels/pores facilitate the diffusion of ions down a concentration gradient by providing a pore in the membrane.
-We won't describe in this section the more complicated processes of phagocytosis and endocytosis.
+Two types of proteins are involved in facilitated diffusion: carriers and channels.
+Carrier proteins (also called permeases or transporters), such as the glucose transporter (GLUT1), facilitate the movement of solute molecules across a membrane.
+Channels/pores facilitate the diffusion of ions down a concentration gradient by providing a pore through the membrane.
+In this section, we won't describe the more complicated processes of phagocytosis and endocytosis.
 These processes are illustrated in Figure \(\PageIndex{8}\).

 In the case of permeases and transport proteins, ligands bind and induce a conformational change in the receptor as illustrated in the case of the glucose transport protein shown in Figure \(\PageIndex{9}\).

-In channels and pores, a ligand can bind to the receptor (channel protein), which induces a conformational change in the receptor, a "ligand-gated" channel through the membrane.
+A ligand can bind to the receptor (channel protein) in channels and pores, inducing a conformational change in the receptor and opening a "ligand-gated" channel through the membrane.
 This process would lead to the diffusion of many ions across the membrane (down a concentration gradient) until the channel closes (which can be induced by ligand dissociation or other events).

 Both links above are from the Theoretical and Computational Biophysics group at the Beckman Institute, University of Illinois at Urbana-Champaign.
 These molecular dynamic simulations were made with VMD/NAMD/BioCoRE/JMV/other software support developed by the Group with NIH support.